 BINGO – Have students or parents quickly create this learning tool.

-You will be using all 26 letters or 26 numbers on each BINGO game sheet. (order our letter and number dot products for this activity)
+You will be using all 26 letters or 26 numbers on each BINGO game sheet.

 Visit the Free Resources, Blank BINGO Sheet above to print a copy of a BINGO sheet.

 Select 2 letters for the frame in the middle of the BINGO sheet.

 Place the other 24 letters randomly across the sheet, one letter per square.